 Brain storm with your child how you can send code messages to each other without anyone else getting to know the message.
 The answer is simple…have your very own code language!!

 Make a simple code language by writing alphabets corresponding to numbers upto 26.
 And instead of using alphabets, code your message in numbers!!
 Much like a digital system, you have your own number based secret code.

-Give these folded hearts to your child and ask them to place them in bowl of water to reveal the hidden gift or love note inside.
+Give these folded hearts to your child and ask them to place them in bowl of water to reveal the hidden love note inside.
 Just like flowers, these hearts will bloom when added to the bowl of water.

 Use your old Geo-board and twine to make heart shaped string art.
 You can also use thermocol and push-pins if you don’t have a geoboard to try this string art project.
 This can be made into a tricky symmetry project as well for older kids.

 Go on STEM scavenger hunt in your nearby park and spot trees and plants that have heart shaped leaves.
 You will be amazed to find the number of different heart shaped leaves.

 Compare their sizes, colours and textures.
 Paste these leaves on a black card to make a nature inspired STEM Valentine Card.